payu-india/CMS-Chatbot/docs/Flutter Mobile SDK/flutter-upi-sdk/integration-steps-flutterupi.md

   beneficiary_ifsc: <ifsc code>,
   payment_mode:<String> // for Intent flow use "INTENT", for collect flow use "upi",
   disable_intent_seamless_failure:  <String>, // -1 | 0 ,
+	// package_name parameter used for Android only
-  package_name: <String>, //package name for the specific UPI intent (i.e. 				'net.one97.paytm') // package_name parameter used for Android only intent_app : <String>, //scheme name for the specific UPI intent (i.e. 'phonepe') // intent_app parameter used for IOS only };
+  package_name: <String>, //package name for the specific UPI intent (i.e. 				'net.one97.paytm') //
+	// intent_app parameter used for IOS only intent_app : <String>, //scheme name for the specific UPI intent (i.e. 'phonepe') // };

 var si_params = {